francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

   but require further resolution.
 - A warning about the missing spaCy model 'en_core_web_sm' persists, which may affect advanced text processing but does not prevent core operations.
+- Adaptive Prompt Engine Prototype (Milestone 3) is complete, with user interaction now localized to Brazilian Portuguese, supporting PT-BR prompts, responses, and interface text for a culturally relevant experience.

 ## Known Issues